-This past week, I put together a romantic dinner and coffee at home surprise for my husband.
+This past week I surprised my husband with a romantic dinner at home for Valentine’s Day.
 He is usually the one who takes me out for a date night during Valentine’s Day week, but I wanted to do something he wouldn’t expect: a steak dinner for two, completed with dessert and Starbucks coffee.

 This year, I decided to do something completely unexpected for my husband: a romantic dinner at home.